chrispickard/pickard.cc/modules/site/content/posts/git-identity-home-manager.md

       user.personal.email = "peter@parker.com";
       # I think spider-man might be peter parker! somebody get j jonah jameson on the line
     };
+    # This is optional, as `git identity` will call the `git-identity` script by itself, however
+    # setting it up explicitly as an alias gives you autocomplete
     aliases = {
       identity = "! git-identity";
       id = "! git-identity";